chuaindia/chuaindia/README.md

 <br>
 <p align="center">
 🌱 I completed my full-stack software development program at Microverse.
-With sound knowledge of multiple languages, frameworks, and technologies, I am also a successful pair programmer capable of completing project through remote work.
+With sound knowledge of multiple languages, frameworks, and technologies, I am also a successful pair programmer capable of completing projects through remote work.
 I am available for hire.
 Go through my pinned repositories to see what effort I have made.</br></br>
 👯 I have started my second innings to become a successful Full-Stack Software Web Developer in a good international company.
 </p>
 <br>